 - BA in History and History of Ideas, Goldsmiths, University of London (2008): First

-Dan has previously lectured and taught on the Early Modern European Philosophy module at Goldsmiths, and has lectured and taught on Modern Philosophy, and Schopenhauer at the University of Roehampton (2013-15).
-At the Mary Ward Centre he currently teaches introductory and intermediate philosophy modules on Spinoza and the Radical Enlightenment, and has previously taught similar intensive modules on Kant, and Hegel.
+Dan has previously taught on modules on Early Modern European Philosophy, Landmarks in London History and Heresy, the Occult and the Apocalypse.
+He previously taught on modules on Modern Philosophy and Schopenhauer at Roehampton.
+At Lawrence, he currently teaches the history of the Stuarts, and the impact of the British Empire.
+At the Mary Ward Centre, he currently teaches intermediate philosophy modules on ethics and the Anthropocene, and the work of Martha Nussbaum, and has previously taught similarly intensive modules on Hannah Arendt, Spinoza, Kant and Hegel.

-Dan has presented his research nationally and internationally around a dozen times, and has been an invited speaker to discuss democracy at the OECD Forum in Paris, 2017, as well as on Radio 4’s Moral Maze (2015) and on the Making History programme (2014), and at the House of Commons’ ‘People’s Parliament’ (2014).
-He has published articles in the New Statesman (‘The Working Class Revolts’, February 2017), as well as numerous left-wing magazines and websites, with more details at www.jd-taylor.com.
+Dan has presented his research nationally and internationally over two-dozen times.
+He has been an invited speaker at the OECD Forum in Paris, 2017, several Radio 4 programmes (Open Country, Moral Maze, and Making History) and at the House of Commons.
+He has published articles in the New Statesman and numerous other left-wing magazines and websites.
+There are more details at www.jd-taylor.com.